saintaardvark/habit/README.md

 * TODO: Consistify API, and probably settle on a RESTful design.

+* TODO: I show only a month when [a mobile device is detected](https://stackoverflow.com/a/24600597).
+I'd like a button to allow a manual toggle.
+I'm also sure this method could be refactored.

 * I'm sure there's much overall to improve in the code, the template and the ORM design, but for now this works.